-- the relative contribution of the outcomes or results you have identified in your Measures of Success statement to the intended outcomes of the grant opportunity, the goal and aims of the Initiative, and the MRFF - the appropriateness of the requested budget (including the value and type of any contributions from partners) to support successful delivery of the project, including whether it is sufficiently detailed and justified and represents value with money - the appropriateness of the risk management plan, including strategies for identifying, documenting, monitoring and reporting on key risks to the completion of the project.
+- the relative contribution of the outcomes or results you have identified in your Measures of Success statement to the intended outcomes of the grant opportunity, the goal and aims of the Initiative, and the MRFF - the appropriateness of the requested budget (including the value and type of any cash or inkind contributions) to support successful delivery of the project, including whether it is sufficiently detailed and justified and represents value with relevant money - the appropriateness of the risk management plan, including strategies for identifying, documenting, monitoring and reporting on key risks to the completion of the project.

-Refer section 6.4 and to the Rating Scale for Overall Value and Risk for further information.
+Refer section 6.1 and to the Rating Scale for Overall Value and Risk for further information.

-5.5 Consumer and community involvement
+5.5.
+Consumer and community involvement

 The Statement on Consumer and Community Involvement in Health and Medical Research (the Statement) has been developed because of the important contribution consumers make to health and medical research.
 The Statement's purpose is to guide research institutions, researchers, consumers and community members in the active involvement of consumers and community members in all aspects of health and medical research.
-NHMRC and the Consumers Health Forum of Australia Ltd worked in partnership with consumers and researchers to develop the Statement.
+The National Health and Medical Research Council (NHMRC) and the Consumers Health Forum of Australia Ltd worked in partnership with consumers and researchers to develop the Statement.
 Further information on the Statement is available on NHMRC's website.